Overview

 Inflammatory Disorders

 Inflammation is associated with a biological response to stimuli interpreted by the human body to have a potentially harmful effect.
-Inflammation is a healthy response to injury, infections or other medical conditions.
+Inflammation is a healthy response to injury, infections, or other medical conditions.
 For example, consider how the area gets warm and red around a splinter.

-An inflammatory disease, however, is where the human immune system causes inflammation by mistakenly attacking human body cells or tissues.
+An inflammatory disease, however, is one where the human immune system causes inflammation by mistakenly attacking human body cells or tissues.
 The human immune system can go wrong and cause inflammation in several ways.

 In autoimmunity, our antibodies get directed against our cells, as in patients with rheumatoid arthritis and lupus.
 An example of a different way our immune system can attack our tissues is when you have an “autoinflammatory” disease.
 In that case, cells produce inflammatory chemicals without the involvement of antibodies.
 Gout, for example, is felt to be an autoinflammatory disease.